owlbarn/tutorial/book/regression/README.md

 # Regression

-TODO: update the format of images: label too small; change color of line to blue or red.

 Regression is an important topic in statistical modelling and machine learning.
 It's about modelling problems which include one or more variables (also called "features" or "predictors") and making predictions of another variable ("output variable") based on previous data of predictors.

 Regression analysis includes a wide range of models, from linear regression to isotonic regression, each with different theory background and application fields.
 Explaining all these models are beyond the scope of this book.
 In this chapter, we focus on several common form of regressions, mainly linear regression and logistic regression.
-We introduce their basic ideas, how they are supported in Owl, and how to use them to solve problems.
+We introduce their basic ideas, how they are supported in Owl, and how to use them to solve real problems.

-Part of the material used in this chapter is attributed to the the Coursera course ["Machine Learning"](https://www.coursera.org/learn/machine-learning) by Andrew Ng.
+Part of the material used in this chapter is attributed to the the Coursera course ML004: ["Machine Learning"](https://www.coursera.org/learn/machine-learning) by Andrew Ng.
+This is a great introductory course if you are interested to learn machine learning.

 ## Linear Regression